debarshichoudhury25/Floquet-system-and-kicked-rotor-model-in-many-body-chaos/README.md

 The notebooks in this repository simulate classical kicked rotor lattices under periodic kicking, nearest-neighbour coupling, and (in later notebooks) momentum dissipation and stochastic dipolar driving.
-Kinetic energy per rotor is tracked over time to identify the prethermal plateau — a long-lived quasi-stationary regime preceding eventual thermalization — and its dependence on coupling strength, lattice geometry, and dissipation.
+Kinetic energy per rotor is tracked over time to identify the prethermal plateau which is a long-lived quasi-stationary regime preceding eventual thermalization, and its dependence on coupling strength, lattice geometry, and dissipation.
 In the dissipative, stochastically-driven setting, the chain's stroboscopic momentum dynamics are also compared against a reference single-rotor trajectory to quantify synchronization behavior via a momentum variance and an order parameter.